Tuesday, October 29, 2024

 From Then to Now

 Yet she was happy almost all the time.
 The simplest things made her mouth drop open in awe - the moon, a bird in the yard, bubbles.
 Even on days where 90% of my attention and energy went to her brother, she'd float happily along doing her own thing - coloring, reading, cooking pretend meals for me and her stuffed animals.
 She and her brother played together, but she learned to retreat to her own space when she'd had enough.
-She also taught herself to read, and I think that was her lifeline.
+She also taught herself to read, and I think that was her joy.
 When life in our house got loud and crazy (as it still does), she could go in her room and lose herself in a story.

 Monday, September 1, 2014